ember-cli-deploy/ember-cli-deploy/docs/v1.0.x-beta.1/plugin-packs.md

 ## What is a Plugin Pack?

-After you have a set of plugin that work for you app, keeping them in sync can be cumbersome, especially if you aim to share the same configuration across multiple applications.
+After you have a set of plugins that work for your app, keeping them in sync can be cumbersome, especially if you aim to share the same configuration across multiple applications.

-**Plugin Packs** were created to tackle this problem, they're a way to bundle up your whole configuration pipeline into a single addon.
+**Plugin Packs** were created to tackle this problem.
+They are a way to bundle up your whole configuration pipeline into a single addon.

 They are Ember CLI addons that will auto install a collection of ember-cli-deploy plugins to satisfy a particular deployment strategy, so you don't have to.